aws/neptune-gremlin-client/README.md

 If you're building an application that needs to distribute requests across replicas, your first choice will typically be the [reader endpoint](https://docs.aws.amazon.com/neptune/latest/userguide/feature-overview-endpoints.html), which balances _connections_ across replicas.
 The reader endpoint continues to balance connections across replicas even if you change the cluster topology by adding or removing replicas, or promoting a replica to become the new primary.

-However, in some circumstances, using the reader endpoint can result in an uneven use of cluster resources.
+However, in some circumstances using the reader endpoint can result in an uneven use of cluster resources.
 The reader endpoint works by periodically changing the host that the DNS entry points to.
 If a client opens a lot of connections before the DNS entry changes, all the connection requests are sent to a single Neptune instance.
 The same thing happens if DNS caching occurs in the application layer: the client ends up using the same replica over and over again.
 If an application opens a lot of connections to the reader endpoint at the same time, many of those connections can end up being tied to a single replica.

 The Neptune Gremlin Client more fairly distributes connections and requests across a set of instances in a Neptune cluster.
 The client works by creating a connection pool for each [_instance endpoint_](https://docs.aws.amazon.com/neptune/latest/userguide/feature-overview-endpoints.html) in a given list of endpoints, and distributing requests (queries, not connections) in a round-robin fashion across these connection pools, thereby ensuring a more even distribution of work, and higher read throughput.